 If the building was built prior to the year 2,000, then a Refurbishment/Demolition Survey will also need to be conducted to identify any asbestos that could be in the building.

 Preparation to make the site secure has been completed, the relevant documentation has been signed and a schedule of work has been established.
-The cleanup process can now commence.
+The fire damage cleanup process can now commence.

 Each job is different depending on the size, location and severity of damage to the affected area.
-But here are some key components that should be considered during the cleanup process:
+But here are some key components that should be considered during the fire damage clearance process:

 - Mitigate any further damage caused by soot and smoke to the property, the cleaning process should commence ASAP.